F4dhil9ant3ng/cordova-plugin-quintech-background-geolocation/README.md

 ## Description

 This plugin is based on cordova-plugin-mauron85-background-geolocation.
-It is modified so that it could be used by me in one of my projects where I need to constantly fire the onLocationChange event, even in the background.
+It was modified so that it could be used by me in one of my projects where I need to constantly fire the onLocationChange event, even in the background.
 These changes seem to have done the job.

 ## Licence ##